scott45/vof-deployment-scripts/docs/infrastructure.md

 - This can also be done on Google Console.
 Each environment has a jumpbox VM that can gain SSH access to the VOF application VMs.

 #### Usage
-- `gcloud init` - To setup the default GCP project that you will be working with from the local box.
+- `gcloud init`: To setup the default GCP project that you will be working with from the local box.
 This has to be run again if you have other projects you want access to.
-- `gcloud compute ssh <firstname_lastname>@staging_jumpbox --zone europe-west1-b` - To gain access to the staging environment jumpbox
+- `gcloud compute ssh <firstname_lastname>@staging_jumpbox --zone europe-west1-b`: To gain access to the staging environment jumpbox
-- - `gcloud compute ssh <firstname_lastname>@production_jumpbox --zone europe-west1-b` - To gain access to the production environment jumpbox
+- `gcloud compute ssh <firstname_lastname>@production_jumpbox --zone europe-west1-b`: To gain access to the production environment jumpbox
-- `gcloud compute instances list` - To list all VMs on the network.
+- `gcloud compute instances list`: To list all VMs on the network.
-- `gcloud compute ssh <firstname_lastname>@<name_of_vm> --zone europe-west1-b`- To gain access to a specific VM listed by the previous command.
+- `gcloud compute ssh <firstname_lastname>@<name_of_vm> --zone europe-west1-b`: To gain access to a specific VM listed by the previous command.
 Depending on which jumpbox you SSHed into, you will only be able to access the VMs of that specific environment i.e either staging or production.

 ## Infrastructure code content
 From this point onwards the documentation aims to guide any DevOps engineers that join the VOF team through how exactly the infrastructure files come together and what they do.
 The following describes what each terraform file/script does when setting up the infrastructure;